etalab/plan-ogp-2015-2017/en/ensure-accountability/public-expenditures-and-accounts-transparency/commitment-1.md

 #### Stakes

-To meet the citizens’ legitimate expectations and considering the large proportion of public funds spent by local and regional authorities, the financial transparency of these local authorities must be improved.
+To meet the citizens' legitimate expectations and considering the large proportion of public funds spent by local and regional authorities, the financial transparency of these local authorities must be improved.

 #### Context & Aim